What is a craniotomy?

-Immediately after the procedure, you will be taken to a recovery room for observation before being taken to the intensive care unit (ICU) to be closely monitored.
-Or, you may be taken directly to the ICU from the operating room.
+Right after the procedure, you will be taken to a recovery room to be watched before being taken to the intensive care unit (ICU) to be closely monitored.
+Or you may be taken directly to the ICU from the operating room.

-Your recovery process will vary depending upon the type of procedure performed and the type of anesthesia given.
+Your recovery process will vary depending upon the type of procedure done and the type of anesthesia you had.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you may be taken to the ICU or your hospital room.

 After staying in the ICU, you will move to a room in the hospital.
-You will remain in the hospital for several more days.
+You will stay in the hospital for several more days.

-You may need oxygen for a period after surgery.
-Generally, the oxygen will be discontinued before you go home.
+You may need oxygen for a while after surgery.
+Generally, the oxygen will be stopped before you go home.

 You will be taught deep-breathing exercises to help re-expand the lungs and prevent pneumonia.

-Frequent neurological checks will be done to test your brain function and to make sure your body systems are working properly after surgery.
+Medical staff will check your brain function often and make sure your body systems are working properly after surgery.
 To check your brain function, you will be asked to follow a variety of basic commands, such as moving your arms and legs.
-Your pupils will be checked with a flash light, and you will be asked questions to assess your awareness (such as your name, the date, and where you are).
-The strength of your arms and legs will also be tested.
+Your pupils will be checked with a flashlight, and you will be asked questions to assess your awareness.
+These might include your name, the date, and where you are.
+The staff will test the strength of your arms and legs.

-The head of your bed may be elevated to prevent swelling of your face and head.
+The head of your bed may be raised to prevent swelling of your face and head.
 Some swelling is normal.